How Not to Fail at Corporate Culture

 The Bottom Line

-To fail at corporate culture, first, make sure that you have a clear, believable and implementable business strategy.
+To not fail at corporate culture, first, make sure that you have a clear, believable and implementable business strategy.
 Without a strategic true north that stakeholders are committed to, culture initiatives are doomed to fail.
-Second, ensure your organizational health is strong enough to withstand culture change.
+Second, ensure your organizational health is strong enough to withstand corporate culture change.
 Third, explicitly define the culture required to execute your strategy and the associated gaps with your current culture.
-And lastly, create, follow and monitor a targeted action plan to close the gaps between the current and desired culture in a way makes sense.
+And lastly, create, follow and monitor a targeted action plan to close the gaps between the current and desired workplace culture in a way makes sense.

 To learn more about how not to fail at corporate culture, download How to Build a Purposeful and Aligned Corporate Culture.